konflux-ci/e2e-tests/tests/release/pipelines/README.md

    - development: this branch is the default branch for development

 ## Test cases
-### The happy path with pushing to Pyxis stage (push_to_external_registry.go)
+### The happy path with pushing to Pyxis stage (rh_push_to_external_registry.go)

-This test is designed to run the release pipeline `push-to-external-registry` and validates that the artifacts are successfully pushed to Pyxis.
+This test is designed to run the release pipeline `rh-push-to-external-registry` and validates that the artifacts are successfully pushed to Pyxis.

 Checkpoints:
   - Two build PipelineRuns are created in the dev namespace.